-I really like the creative portraits that I took at the event of Amy and Becca with the prism in front of my camera lens.
-I think they were really unusual and different to my style of photography.
+I really like the creative portraits that I took at the event of Amy, Becca and Alice with the prism in front of my camera lens.
+I think they were really unusual and different to my usual style of photography.

 - Use a tripod to help with stop any motion blur

 - Keep the shot consistent

 - Use the live view to help compose different elements within your flatlay